 FRANCE

-France is one of the most modern countries in the world and is a leader among European nations.
-The government has partially or fully privatized many large companies, including Air France, France Telecom, Renault, and Thales.
-However, the government maintains a strong presence in some sectors, particularly the energy, public transportation and defense industries.
-France is the most popular tourist destinations in the world, so the lifting of many pandemic-era restrictions has had a positive impact on the French economy.
-France is a large market, the sixth-largest economy in the world and second-largest population in the EU.
-It is also the largest country geographically in the EU.
-France holds the advantage of having the most borders with other European countries, such as Belgium, Germany, Luxembourg, Switzerland, Spain, and Monaco, and shares a language with several of them, leading to a vast amount of cross-border trade.
-With an enviable logistics network, sophisticated consumer base, and the second-strongest industrial base in Europe, France has long attracted U.S. exporters with innovative technology and service offerings.
+France is a large market—the sixth-largest economy in the world and the second-largest population in the European Union.
+It is also the largest country geographically in the EU—with nearly twice the land mass of the United Kingdom.
+France maintains the advantage of having the most borders with other European countries (Belgium, Germany, Luxembourg, Switzerland, Spain, and Monaco) and shares a common language with several of them, leading to a vast amount of cross-border trade.
+With an enviable logistics network, a sophisticated consumer base, and the second-strongest industrial base in Europe, France has long attracted U.S. exporters with innovative technologies and service offerings.

 image with charts and numbers related to Wisconsin's import and export activity with France